supratikchatterjee16/academia/business/supply_chain_management/for_retail.md

 Inventory can be finished goods, Work-in-progress(WIP) goods and Raw Materials.

-1. Balance supply and demand, to mimize cost
+1. Balance supply and demand, to minimize cost
 2. Maintaining optimal inventory

 Methods used :